-RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorized to do all such acts and take all such steps as may be necessary, proper or expedient to give effect to this resolution".
+RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorized to do/ execute all such acts, deeds, matters and things as may be necessary, proper, expedient to give effect to the foregoing resolution."

-Re-appointment of Shri Narender Surana (DIN-00075086) as Managing Director of the Company:
+Appointment of Shri.
+Venkata Murali Krishna Tripuraneni (DIN-06731644) as an Independent Director of the Company:

-To consider and if thought fit, to pass with or without modification(s) the following resolution as Ordinary Resolution:
+To consider and, if thought fit, to pass, with or without modifications, the following resolution as a Special Resolution: